CrunchyData/pg_featureserv/API.md

 * `limit=N` - limits the number of features in the response
 * `offset=N` - starts the response at the given offset
 * `sortby=[+|-]PROP` - sort the response items by a property (ascending (default) or descending).
-* `bbox=mix,miny,maxx,maxy` - filter features in response to ones intersecting given bounding box (in lon/lat, for now)
+* `bbox=minx,miny,maxx,maxy` - filter features in response to ones intersecting given bounding box (in lon/lat, for now)
 * `properties=PROP-LIST`- return only the given properties (comma-separated)
 * `precision=N` - set precision of GeoJSON ordinates to use N decimal places
 * `transform` - transform the feature geometry by the given geometry function pipeline